langchain-ai/langgraph/docs/docs/concepts/langgraph_server.md

 ### Cron Jobs

+There are many situations in which it is useful to run an assistant on a schedule.

+For example, say that you're building an assistant that runs daily and sends an email summary of the day's news.
+You could use a cron job to run the assistant every day at 8:00 PM.

-It's often useful to run assistants on some schedule.
-LangGraph Cloud supports cron jobs, which run on a user defined schedule.
+LangGraph Cloud supports cron jobs, which run on a user-defined schedule.
 The user specifies a schedule, an assistant, and some input.
-After than, on the specified schedule LangGraph cloud will:
+After that, on the specified schedule, LangGraph Cloud will:

 - Create a new thread with the specified assistant
 - Send the specified input to that thread